sunmingtao/poker-hand-analysis/Leaks.md

 26. Don't over play set. e.g overbet or big check raise on the board where there is straight possibility.
 27. A2-A9 has little showdown value even on dry board, when there is a draw should still barrel.
 28. Turn small, river big is usually bluff on lower board.
-29. **The drier the board, the bigger the raise. e.g. raise 2x on A95r with gutshot or set, but 0.5x on QcJc8d with QJ or flush draw.**
+29. **The drier the board, the bigger the raise. e.g. raise 2x on A95r with gutshot or set, but 0.5x on QcJc8d with QJ or flush draw, even the nuts.
+Because the board can change dramatically on the turn, we want to give ourselves room to fold. **

 ## Snowie profitable line